Adversarial Examples for Models of Code: Evaluation

 \subsubsection{Dataset}

-\para{\sname{code2vec} - Java} We evaluate our proposed attack and defense on \sname{code2vec} on the Java-large dataset \cite{alon2019code2seq}.
-This dataset consists of more than 16M Java methods and their labels, taken from 9500 top-starred Java projects from GitHub that have been created since January 2007.
-It contains 9000 projects for training, 200 distinct projects for validation and 300 distinct project for test.
-Methods with no local variables or arguments were filtered out from evaluation, since they cannot be perturbed by variable renaming.
+\para{\sname{code2vec} - Java} We evaluated our proposed attack and defense on \sname{code2vec} using the Java-large dataset \cite{alon2019code2seq}.
+This dataset contains more than 16M Java methods and their labels, taken from 9500 top-starred Java projects in GitHub that have been created since January 2007.
+It contains 9000 projects for training, 200 distinct projects for validation, and 300 distinct projects for test.
+We filtered out methods with no local variables or arguments, since they cannot be perturbed by variable renaming.
 To evaluate the effectiveness of our \method{} attack, we focus on the examples that the model predicted correctly out of the test set of Java-large.

-That is, on this filtered test set, the accuracy of the original \sname{code2vec} model is 100\% by construction.
+That is, from the original test set, we used a subset that the original \sname{code2vec} predicted accurately.
+On this filtered test set, the accuracy of the original \sname{code2vec} model is 100\% by construction.

-\para{\sname{GGNN} and \sname{GNN-FiLM} - C\#} We evaluated \method{} on the \sname{GGNN} and \sname{GNN-FiLM} C\# models on the dataset of \citet{allamanis2018learning}.
+\para{\sname{GGNN} and \sname{GNN-FiLM} - C\#} We evaluated \method{} with the \sname{GGNN} and \sname{GNN-FiLM} C\# models on the dataset of \citet{allamanis2018learning}.
 This dataset consists of about 220,000 graphs (examples) from 29 top-starred C\# projects on GitHub.
-For all examples, there is at least one type-correct replacement variable other than the correct variable, up to a maximum of five candidates. \method{} always attacks by modifying an unrelated variable -- not the correct variable nor the adversarial target.
-In targeted attacks, we randomly pick one out of the five candidates as the target for attach; in non-targeted attack, our attacker tries to make the model predict any incorrect candidate.
-Similarly to Java, we focus on the examples that each model predicts correctly out of the test set.
+For all examples, there is at least one type-correct replacement variable other than the correct variable, and a maximum of up to 5 candidates. \method{} always attacks by modifying an unrelated variable, not the correct variable or the adversarial target.
+In targeted attacks, we randomly pick one out of the five candidates as the target for attack.
+In non-targeted attacks, our attacker tries to make the model predict any incorrect candidate.
+Similar to the Java dataset, we focus on the examples that each original model predicts correctly out of the test set.